Open Accessibility Menu

 • Wear light-colored and lightweight clothing that fits loosely on your body so air can reach your skin.

-• Wear sunscreen, sunglasses and a hat to avoid a sunburn, which can cause dehydration and impact your body’s ability to cool down.
+• Wear sunscreen, sunglasses and a hat to avoid sunburn, which can cause dehydration and impact your body’s ability to cool down.
 Choose broad-spectrum (UVA/UVB) sunscreen that is SPF 30 or higher and make sure to reapply often.

 • If exercising outdoors, take frequent breaks to stretch and hydrate.
 It’s also a good idea to exercise with a friend or family member so you can watch each other for signs of a heat-related illness.